eclipse-4diac/4diac-website-hugo/content/events/4diacWinterSchool/participation.md

 links: [[href: "../program", text: "Program"],[href: "../venue", text: "Venue"],[href: "../participation", text: "Participation"],[href: "../organisation", text: "Organisation"]]
 ---

-### Registration details
-Registration will open in early January.
+### Registration: Early bird rate starts soon!
 We welcome up to 40 attendees from industry and academia who wish to gain hands-on experience in modern distributed automation.
-The winter school is also suitable for students in Master's programmes.
-The registration rate for the full week includes lunches, coffee breaks, and social events.
-Accommodation is provided at a discount rate (see below).
+The winter school is also suitable for students in Master's and PhD programmes.
+The registration rate for the full week includes lunches, coffee breaks, and social events. **Early-bird registration deadline: January 26, 2025**

+Registrations are allocated at a first come, first served-basis - register soon to secure your place!

-- Participation fee: EUR 570
+- Participation fee (early bird): EUR 570
-- Discounted fee for academics and students: EUR 420
+- Discounted fee for academics and students (early bird): EUR 420
+- Late registrations starting from 27.1.2025 are available at EUR 700 (no academic discount).
-- Single day participation: EUR 150 (no social events included)
+- Single day participation: EUR 150 (includes lunch and coffee break, but no social events)

-Registration will open soon.
+Registration form will be added here soon.

 For administrative reasons, cancellations are not permitted, but we are happy to transfer registrations to other attendees.